Diseases & Conditions

 Other much less common causes of shoulder pain are tumors, infection, and nerve-related problems.

 Bursae are small, fluid-filled sacs that are located in joints throughout the body, including the shoulder.
-They act as cushions between bones and the overlying soft tissues, and help reduce friction between the gliding muscles and the bone.
+They act as cushions between bones and the overlying soft tissues, helping to reduce friction between the gliding muscles and the bone.

 Sometimes, excessive use of the shoulder leads to inflammation and swelling of the bursa between the rotator cuff and part of the shoulder blade known as the acromion.
 The result is a condition known as subacromial bursitis.

 Bursitis often occurs in association with rotator cuff tendinitis.
-The many tissues in the shoulder can become inflamed and painful.
-Many daily activities, such as combing your hair or getting dressed, may become difficult.
+The pain and inflammation can make many daily activities, such as combing your hair or getting dressed, difficult.

 Generally, tendinitis is one of two types: